derekvarghese/sql-data-warehouse-project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniques and methods of ETL
+├── docs/                               # Project documentation and architecture details │   ├── ETL.drawio                      # Draw.io file shows all different techniques and methods of ETL
-│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+│   ├── Architectural_Diagram.drawio    # Draw.io file shows the project's architecture
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
+│   ├── Data Flow Diagram.drawio                # Draw.io file for the data flow diagram
-│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+│   ├── Medallion Data Model.drawio              # Draw.io file for data models (star schema)
-│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
 ├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data